About Susan Taylor, MSW, RSW | 26 Years of Listening to Women

 Responsibilities, relationships, internal pressure, and sometimes even the emotional impact of what’s happening in the world around them.

-Part of our work is making sense of that and finding a way forward that feels clearer and more manageable.
+Together, this creates a kind of cumulative emotional load that becomes difficult to carry alone.
+Part of our work is making sense of that and finding a way forward that feels clearer and more like you.

 "Therapy doesn’t need to feel overwhelming or unclear.